CheloGE/Track_an_object_in_3D_space/writeup.md

 # Track an Object in 3D Space

-This fail contains all information regarding the project.
+This file contains all information regarding the project.
 The goal of this project is to create a Time To Collision (TTC) estimation system for a preceding vehicle right in front of the ego vehicle, using camera and LiDAR data.

 ![](images/writeup/project.gif)